Kenshi Yonezu: Artistry

 He has worked as a producer for other musicians several times.
 The first song he composed and arranged was Internet singer Lasah's "Nilgiri" (ニルギリ) in 2010.
 He composed and produced the song "Escape Game" (エスケープゲーム) for anime singer LiSA on her mini-album Letters to U (2011).
-He also worked on a remix for the ending theme song of the anime Anohana: The Flower We Saw That Day, "Secret Base (Kimi ga Kureta Mono) (Those Dizzy Days Ver.)," which was released in 2013.
+He also worked on a remix for the ending theme song of the anime Anohana, "Secret Base (Kimi ga Kureta Mono) (Those Dizzy Days Ver.)", which was released in 2013.

-Despite holding an online live performance on Ustream every month, Yonezu does not perform live often.
-His high school band, Late Rabbit Edda, performed live once on August 26, 2008, and applied to perform in the Senkō Riot teenage music contest.
-The band passed the demo tape round, but failed to make it through the studio live judging and onto the final live competition.
-Yonezu also performed as Hachi in several Vocaloid events.
 Despite debuting his solo career in 2012, he did not hold any live performances for two years.
 His first concert was planned for June 27, 2014, two months after the release of Yankee.

 Yonezu illustrated all of his early Nico Nico Douga videos, using a scanner or a pen tablet to draw imagery.
 When his parents bought a computer when he was 10, Yonezu made and uploaded flash animation videos for Bump of Chicken songs on the Internet.
 He continued to illustrate for his album Diorama, creating the music videos and the cover artwork by himself, and with the help of fellow members of Minakata Kenkyūjo.
 His Universal releases have also featured his own artwork.
 Yonezu primarily uses Adobe Photoshop Elements, Adobe After Effects and Corel Painter Essentials for animation.
-Yonezu's illustrations became a feature in music magazine Rockin' On Japan starting in the August 2013 issue.
+His illustrations became a feature in music magazine Rockin'On Japan starting in the August 2013 issue.
 His piece, called Kaijū Zukan (かいじゅうずかん), features fictional creatures Yonezu has drawn.

-For creating songs, Yonezu uses music software Cakewalk Sonar.
+To create songs, Yonezu uses music software Cakewalk Sonar.
 When he started to create Vocaloid music, he used Vocaloid 2 software, and Hatsune Miku vocals exclusively.
-However, in 2010, Yonezu began using Megurine Luka and Gumi in his songs as well.
+However, Yonezu used Megurine Luka and Gumi in his songs in 2010.
 His album Hanataba to Suisō features Hatsune Miku only, whereas Official Orange features Hatsune Miku, Megurine Luka, Gumi, as well as his own vocals on the song "Yūen Shigai (遊園市街).